“BIRTH OF PHARAOH” CHAPTER 4

 “Tragically, I will take his life with your knife and next split your spine in two, fall all over you like an animal.
 Engorge myself on every muscle.
 Thoughts on this?
 Please?”
 Skin states.

-A perfect patch is upon Skin’s broken skin and, as well, a broken bone.
-Both Thamy and Boxe aren’t in the room anymore but suddenly they are walking down the main corridor, towards Skins, along with a hundred or more employees.
+Without announcement, suddenly, Thamy and Boxe appear again.
+Now, they are walking down the main corridor, towards Skin, along with a hundred or more employees.

 Perfectly timed, Skin rises as they enter, once again assuming his self-assumed role at the planet’s throne.

 A man named Tyre stands next to Thamy.
-He askes, “Is this some kind of a joke?”

-Another man called Vanki demands to know, “What’s happening with this?
+Another man, called Vanki, demands to know, “What’s happening with this?
 Why aren’t you taking it out?”

 Tyre orders, “Then have it arrested!
 At once.”